HansGan/ETH-AVAX-Types-of-Functions-Project/README.md

-# Project Title
+# TYPES OF FUNCTIONS - ETH AVAX PROJECT

-Create and Mint a custom tokem
+Create and Mint a custom token

 ## Description